 Guy Fawkes River National Park is a wilderness paradise popular for bushwalking and birdwatching.
 You can also enjoy fishing, swimming and canoeing along the Boyd River.

 This quiet campground is popular with families and 4WD tourers and makes a great base for enjoying walking tracks into Guy Fawkes River National Park.

 A great stop-off between the coast and Armidale along Waterfall Way, Ebor Falls offers spectacular waterfall views, scenic lookouts and a picnic area.

 Enjoy scenic views from Misty Creek lookout over Guy Fawkes River Gorge, near Coffs Harbour, and Chaelundi campground.

 Drive south to New England National Park, where World Heritage-listed Gondwana rainforests meet snow gum forests and dramatic sandstone escarpments.
 Follow Eagles Nest walking track to Point lookout, where you can watch the sun rise over the ocean and light up the valleys below.
 Immerse yourself in the magical rainforest on one of the many other walking trails, before heading to Cathedral Rock National Park and settling in for a relaxing night at Native Dog campground.

 See the best that the park has to offer in just a few hours on the Eagles Nest walking track.
 Experience World Heritage rainforest, snow gum forest and outstanding views.

 Point lookout is a must-see destination for visitors to New England National Park, offering panoramic views across World Heritage rainforest to the ocean in the distance.

-Native Dog campground, just off Guyra Road, has plenty of open grassland for picnicking, pitching a tent or manoeuvring a caravan.
+Native Dog campground, just off Guyra Road, has plenty of open grassland for picnicking or pitching a tent.
 Native Dog creek is a short walk away.

 - 4 days